Doug-Wyman/Tempurpedic_Control/README.md

  - bedvibrate4.py  --- <i>go to preset vibration mode 4</i>
  - bedvibrateoff.py--- <i>Turn off all vibration</i>

-These scripts are called by command line entities created in Home Assistant.
+These scripts are called by command_line platform cover entities created in Home Assistant.
  - controls.yaml

 I've added the dashboard as a yaml file and made more clear that the middle